FDA approves first drug for common form of liver inflammation | KRDO

 (CNN) — The US Food and Drug Administration has approved the first medication for a common form of liver inflammation called nonalcoholic steatohepatitis, or NASH, the agency said Thursday.

-NASH – also known as metabolic dysfunction-associated steatohepatitis, or MASH – happens when the liver becomes inflamed because of excess fat cells.
-It’s an advanced form of nonalcoholic fatty liver disease.
+NASH — also known as metabolic dysfunction-associated steatohepatitis, or MASH — happens when the liver becomes inflamed because of excess fat cells that build up in the liver, leading to inflammation and scarring.
+It’s an advanced form of nonalcoholic fatty liver disease; the disease is closely associated with obesity, type 2 diabetes and a variety of other metabolic conditions such as high blood pressure.
 About 6 million to 8 million people in the US are thought to have NASH with moderate to advanced liver fibrosis, or scarring, the FDA says.
 Other complications associated with the condition include cirrhosis, liver failure and liver cancer.

 The new medication, Madrigal Pharmaceuticals’ resmetirom, will be marketed under the brand name Rezdiffra.
 It received Breakthrough Therapy designation from the FDA in April.
 This status expedites the development and review of drugs that are intended to treat a serious condition and that preliminary clinical evidence indicates may be a substantial improvement over available therapies.